-The electric blanket is your third level of comfort control equipment, and once you use one a couple of times, you will never do without one again, on a cold night.
+The electric blanket is your third level of comfort control equipment, and once you use it a couple of times, you will never do without one again, on a cold night.

-And, a good, dual control electric blanket will help you save electricity and propane on those cold nights.
+And a good, dual-control electric blanket will save you electricity and propane on those cold nights.

-One thing I cannot stress too highly, is the purchase of a good Ceramic Space Heater.
+One option I cannot stress too highly is the purchase of a good ceramic space heater.

-The purpose of having a space heater is to bring the RV interior temperature up a few degrees above what I mentioned for the RV furnace.
+The purpose of having a space heater is to bring up the inside temperature in part of the RV a few degrees above the base level provided by the propane furnace.

 This space heater should be your second level of heating.
-It will be cheap to operate, and it will provide a steady heat in the section of the RV that you are using throughout the day.
-Place it in the Living area during the day, and in the Bedroom area during the night.
+It will be cheap to operate, and it will provide steady heat in the small section of the RV that you are using throughout the day.
+Place it in the living area during the day, and in the bedroom area during the night.

 Get a space heater that meets the following requirements:

-- It should have a small footprint.
+- Small footprint.
 Storage space is always to be considered when purchasing anything for an RV.

-- It should be a Ceramic design, as this type has a better safety record than some of the older open-element types.
+- A ceramic design, as this type has a better safety record than older open-element types.

-- It should have a built-in sensor that will turn the heater off, when and if it is ever kicked over.
+- A built-in sensor that will turn the heater off if it is ever kicked over.

-- It should have a multi-speed fan for adjusting the amount of heat it puts out.
+- A multi-speed fan for adjusting the amount of heat it puts out.

-- It should have a removable filter that can be easily cleaned and replaced when it becomes clogged with dust and dirt.
+- A removable filter that can be easily cleaned and replaced when it becomes clogged with dust and dirt.

-Of course, one of these space heaters is of no use if you are rough camping without electricity, but in a campground with electrical hookup, it can be a very efficient tool for keeping your RV comfortable.
+Of course, these space heaters are no use if you are rough camping without electricity, but in a campground with an electrical hookup, it can be a very effective tool for keeping your RV comfortable.